Reloaded-Project/Reloaded-III/docs/Services/Central-Server.md

 - `POST /api/packages/download-locations`

 ***Description:*** Get the latest download locations for the specified packages.
+This is used to restore packages to a new PC [after syncing a loadout][sync-loadout].

 ***Request Body:*** An array of objects, each containing `packageId` and `version` fields.